 Tip – Student neighborhoods are cheaper.

 Venture into university areas for inexpensive food.
 One time, we accidentally ended up in a Munich university area in search of the U-bahn stop for the English Garden.
 A pizza and pasta restaurant/pub offered a tasty and very cheap dinner served by a friendly waitress who spoke little English but who conscientiously made sure we were taken care of.
-Now, we actually seek out college restaurant neighborhoods for eating inexpensively.
+That experience taught us to seek out college student neighborhood restaurants for eating inexpensively.

 – Sandy Nielsen